Mission

 Dr. Andrew Mkwaila, Dean of Tanzania Extension

-Dr. Jonathan Bersot, Dissertation Coordinator for Francophone Program
+Dr. Jonathan Bersot, Interim Vice Chancellor, Dean of Francophone Program

-Rev. Romuald Hanss (PhD Cand.), Dean of Research for Francophone Program
+Rev. Romuald Hanss (PhD Cand.), Dean of Research - Francophone Program

 Teaching Faculty